ForToffee/getting-started-with-minecraft-pi/worksheet.md

 ```
 note how we've reduced the dimensions of our cube by increasing the start position by 1 and reducing the end point by 1.

 Now go make a hole so you can see inside, of course we can do this with other block types.
-Try filling the cube with a block ID of 9 or 11 and see what happens.
+Try filling the cube with a block ID of 9 or 11 and see what happens when you have a hole near the bottom of your cube.

 You can create bigger volumes with the `setBlocks` function but it may take longer to generate!